augustotx/workers-and-resources-production-calculator/README.md

 Honestly, I don't even know if this program is correct, but I hope it is lol

 # How to run it
 To run it, compile it with GCC and run the executable.
-There's a Linux build script which you can modify for your own uses.
+There's a build script which you can modify for your own uses.

+You can also just download it from the releases tab, but I wouldn't recommend it because I pretend to change it all the time, and I don't really know much about releases on github.

 # License
 The code is free and open source.
 You can download it, run it, modify it and redistribute it (GPLv3).
 Just credit me if you make a fork, ok?